Jonospin enjoys sharing advice and knowledge with fellow aquarists.

 Understanding "Brown Algae" (Diatoms)

-What do "brown algae" need to live?
-It's best to always remember that although diatoms can and will synthesize food using sunlight (or almost any light, for that matter), they don't need light the same way regular algae or plants need light.
+What does "brown algae" need to live?
+It's best to always remember that, although diatoms can and will synthesize food using sunlight (or almost any light, for that matter), they don't need light the same way regular algae or plants need light.
 That is to say that the diatoms don't get energy exclusively from light itself.

 Here are conditions that are beneficial to diatoms:

 - Silicates (rocks or sand containing silica)

 - Nitrates (a waste product of aquarium life)

 The two main differences between true algae and diatoms are as follows:

 - Regular algae do not consume silicates.

 - Regular algae can be eradicated by eliminating either the light or the nitrates.

 The problem most people run into with diatoms is that no matter how long you leave the lights off, the diatoms persist.
 And if you were able to somehow eliminate most of the nitrates from the aquarium, the diatoms would consume silicates as well, or instead.